-The recipe for these Simply Perfect Pumpkin Muffins has been my go-to classic pumpkin muffin recipe for years.
-Lovely and moist, perfectly domed and with a lightly crispy top, they are my idea of the perfect pumpkin muffin.
+This pumpkin muffin recipe has been my go-to recipe for years.
+Light and moist, perfectly domed and with a lightly crispy top, they are my idea of the perfect pumpkin muffin!

 Tried, tested and reliable, this is a great recipe to enjoy at home, or since it makes a large batch, to make for bake sales or to have lots to share with friends, family and/or neighbours :)